MicrosoftDocs/azure-docs/articles/iot-edge/how-to-connect-downstream-iot-edge-device.md

    Use a hostname shorter than 64 characters, which is the character limit for a server certificate common name.

-   Do not use IP addresses as hostnames.
-If you can't use FQDNs, keep the default machine name as the hostname and instead update the child devices to map the parent device's IP address to its hostname.
+   Do not use an IP address as a hostname.
+If you can't use an FQDN, keep the default machine name as the hostname and instead update the child devices to map the parent device's IP address to its hostname.
 Detailed instructions for this process are in the [IoT Edge configuration for lower layer devices](#iot-edge-configuration-for-lower-layer-devices), later in this article.

 1. Save (`Ctrl+O`) and close (`Ctrl+X`) the config.yaml file.